HewlettPackard/dlcookbook-dlbs/docs/intro/intro.md

 ```bash
 tensorflow_hpm.sh --exp_model 'googlenet'  --exp_framework 'tensorflow' --exp_replica_batch 8
 ```
 The script `tensorflow_hpm.sh` can then parse command line arguments and access these parameters.
 In general, there can be many parameters passed to a particular launcher.
-You should only use those that are required to run benchmark in a specific framework.
+You should only use those that are required to run experiments in a specific benchmark backend.

 ## Benchmark generation